Theresa May: Resignation

 On 27 March 2019 at a meeting of the 1922 Committee, May confirmed that she will "not lead the UK in the next stage of Brexit negotiations", meaning she was expected to resign after the third meaningful vote, if it had passed successfully.
 However, no date was stated, and her reported wording was ambiguous and thus carried no binding force.
 On 29 March, the third meaningful vote was defeated, and while May did not state anything in regards to standing down, Corbyn stated that if May could not find an alternative to her deal "she must go, not at an indeterminate date in the future but now."

 On 22 April it was announced that the leaders of 70 Conservative Associations had signed a petition calling for a vote of no confidence.
 Under party rules an Extraordinary General Meeting must be convened if one is demanded by 65 associations.
 The non-binding vote, to be determined by 800 of the party's senior officials, would be the first time such an instance has occurred.
 On 24 April, the party's 1922 Committee ruled out changing the leadership challenge rules, but its chair, Graham Brady, asked for clarity on when May would step down from office.

 On 24 May she confirmed that she would resign as Conservative Party leader on 7 June, stating, "it is now clear to me that it is in the best interests of the country for a new prime minister to lead that effort."
 She continued to serve as prime minister until she tendered her resignation to the Queen on 24 July.
 This coincided with the arrival of Boris Johnson as prime minister, who was elected by the Conservative Party membership.
 By constitutional convention May did not step down until she assured the Queen that Johnson would be able to command the confidence of the House of Commons.

 In one of May's last Prime Minister's Questions, Barry Sheerman, the Labour MP for Huddersfield, urged May not to "cut and run" and instead reconsider her resignation.
 May responded by saying she would return to the role of a backbench MP after leaving office.

 On 24 July 2019, May ended her consecutive service at the frontbench since 1998 when she had been appointed Shadow Spokesman for Schools, Disabled People and Women.
+Mick Davis, who was the Chairman of the British Conservative Party which selected her premiership, exited that post along with May.